-Identifying vulnerable groups, and the issues most important to them, is imperative to understanding the value of implementation.
-Assessing these sectors of the population that are at risk and working to reduce any possible unforeseen negative impacts from proposed actions is a direct outcome from intentional planning and proper implementation.
+Identifying marginalized groups, and the issues most important to them is imperative to understanding the value of implementation.
+Assessing these sectors of the population that are at risk and working to reduce any unforeseen negative impacts from proposed actions is a direct outcome from intentional planning and proper implementation.

-Strategies and actions from the CAP will utilize tools that provide evaluation within a local context, such as the Center for Disease Control (CDC) Social Vulnerability Index which evaluates populations that have special needs or disabilities, lack access to vehicles, have limited English proficiency and/or live in crowded housing down to census tracts.
-It is acknowledged that the language and choice of words for vulnerable communities is ever-evolving, and the CAP will reflect these update as needed in future renditions
+Teams working to implement strategies and actions from the CAP can utilize tools that may help to provide an evaluation within a local context, such as the Center for Disease Control (CDC) Social Vulnerability Index which evaluates populations that have special needs or disabilities, lack access to vehicles, have limited English proficiency and/or live in crowded housing down to census tracts.